TaguhiHakobyan/NotesStorerApi/source/index.html.md

 ]
 ```

-Use the endpoint to retrieve all your notes.
+Use the endpoint all your notes.
 The notes are sorted by the last update date, with the latest updates notes appearing first.

 ### HTTP Request